-In order to solve the first problem, all produced rules are placed in a single rule set and are sorted according to their affinity-no pruning as in [24] is performed.
+In order to solve the first problem, all produced rules are placed in a single rule set and are sorted according to their affinity.
 When a new example is presented, all rules are tried sequentially until one is triggered.
 The class of the first triggered rule will be the class of the new example.
 If no rule is triggered, then the problem of data rejection arises, which is solved by defining a default data class.

-The default class is defined after the final sorted rule set is formed.
+The default class is defined after the final sorted rule set is formed, as in [27].
 All examples of the problem are presented to this rule set and are classified.
-If an example cannot be classified, then its actual data class is queried and a counter, which counts the unclassified examples of this class, is augmented
+If an example cannot be classified, then its actual data class is queried, and a counter, which counts the unclassified examples of this class, is augmented by one.
+After all examples are presented to the rule set, the class with the most unclassified examples is selected to become the default data class of the problem.
+Ties are resolved in favor of the class with the most instances.
+This process is depicted by the flow chart in Figure 16.